PersocomAI/.github/profile/README.md

 **Discord:** [Official PersocomAI Support](https://discord.gg/65h9Xb2A4T)

 I’m always open to hearing any suggestions or feedback you may have for improvement.
 Feel free to share them on GitHub or on the project’s Discord server.
+If you love the idea of this project and want to participate contact me.

+## About Me

+Hello, I call myself “Blizado” in the AI environment.
+I'm a bit older, politically mostly centered and have experience with loneliness and depression.
+I like science and learn new stuff.
+What I don't like is radicalization.
+I love AI, but I'm also very aware of the dangers, but that doesn't mean I see everything in a negative light.
+In most cases, the problem is not the AI but the people who use it.
+With these basic attitudes, I assume that I can approach this project with a healthy attitude and make PersocomAI as neutral and healthy as possible so that it does not promote radical views but offers a healthy middle ground.
+A healthy attitude helps more than any of the often problematic narratives.
+The world is not just black and white.

 ### Important